Babylon (The X-Files): Casting

 This episode features the return of The Lone Gunmen (portrayed by actors Tom Braidwood, Bruce Harwood and Dean Haglund) which had been announced in July 2015.
 Since the characters had been killed off in the ninth season, it was unknown how their characters would appear.
 Chris Carter explained that he would not reference The X-Files season 10 comics where The Lone Gunmen faked their deaths.
-The Lone Gunmen's appearance was nearly cancelled when casting agents were unable to find Dean Haglund after he moved to Sydney, Australia.
+The Lone Gunmen's appearance was nearly cancelled when casting directors were unable to find Dean Haglund after he moved to Sydney, Australia.
 Haglund learned of the search from Bruce Harwood at a convention in Connecticut.
 In the episode, they appear in Mulder's hallucination.

 The casting of Lauren Ambrose and Robbie Amell as Agents Einstein and Miller was also announced in July 2015.

 Eric Breker, who plays Agent Brem in this episode, previously appeared as several different characters in various episodes, including "Apocrypha", "Demons", "Emily" and "Christmas Carol".